The-Mycelium-Network/webworkbook/content/topics/what-is-git/index.md

 * [Git Tutorial for Beginners: Learn Git in 1 Hour](https://www.youtube.com/watch?v=8JJ101D3knE&ab_channel=ProgrammingwithMosh): This video walks beginners through the basics of Git, starting with the setup.

-* [Git Cheatsheet](https://about.gitlab.com/images/press/git-cheat-sheet.pdf): This is a short pdf file from GitLab with some basic Git commands and a brief explanation of each.
+* [Git Cheatsheet (PDF Download - 86KB)](https://about.gitlab.com/images/press/git-cheat-sheet.pdf): This is a short PDF file from GitLab with some basic Git commands and a brief explanation of each.
 * [50 Git Commands](https://www.freecodecamp.org/news/git-cheat-sheet/): 50 Git commands with brief explanations
 * [Dangit, Git!?!](https://dangitgit.com/en): Git got ya down?
 Mess up?
 We’ve all been there.
 This guide helps you get back into the flow (and keeps you from panicking) by helping you fix some common Git mistakes.